 In the coming years, you will build on the knowledge you have from your own undergraduate work to become experts in your field and investigators undertaking original research of great importance.
 At the same time, you will become part of our teaching and learning community.
-As teaching assistants, you will be the primary point of contact for hundreds of students who may be having their only moment of experimentation in your field.
+As teaching assistants, you will be a main point of contact for students as they embrace learning and experimentation in your field.
 Your impact will be large.